Macrometacorp/docs/docs/photoniq/faas/get-started.md

 title: Get Started with FaaS
 ---

-In this getting started guide, we will:
+In this getting started guide, we:

 - Create a template function locally
 - Build the template function locally